dialtr/libcount/README.md

 The libcount.a library has no dependencies outside of the standard C/C++ libraries.
 Maintaining this property is a design goal.

-The examples currently require OpenSSL due to their use of the SHA1 hash functions.
+The examples currently require OpenSSL/crypto due to their use of the SHA1 hash functions.
 Future unit tests will also likely require this library.

 ## Future Planned Development